proxmox/proxmox-backup/docs/managing-remotes.rst

 #. ``Remote.Read`` on the ``/remote/{remote}/{remote-store}`` path
 #.
 At least ``Datastore.Backup`` on the local target datastore (``/datastore/{store}``)

+.. note:: A sync job can only sync backup groups that the configured remote's user/API token can read.
+If a remote is configured with a user/API token that only has ``Datastore.Backup`` privileges, only the limited set of accessible snapshots owned by that user/API token can be synced.

 If the ``remove-vanished`` option is set, ``Datastore.Prune`` is required on the local datastore as well.
 If the ``owner`` option is not set (defaulting to ``root@pam``) or is set to something other than the configuring user,